bbasil2012/SSLAC16/README.md

 You can simply write: Warm_white, Sump_fan etc.
 Likewise, you can give the names of the temperature sensor: T_LedModule1, T_MainTank etc.
 And (relate) link  them to one-to-another only by their own names.
-The controller can also have its own name: 1st_Room_control.
+The controller can also have its own name ex: 1st_Tank_control.
 7. "Emergency light" - when suddenly in the night you need to turn light ON in the aquarium - press the "flash" button on the module.
 SSLAC forcibly convert all channels into daily (maximum) mode.
 Pressing the button disables.
 8. You can create and upload your own HTML pages for management.
-9. Experimental  function (use with caution) for firmware and  file system image upgrade "on the air".
-Now there is no need to connect the computer cable to the controller for the upgrade - it can be done from the Web interface allowing command download the appropriate file.
-(This feature is not available for modules with a capacity of flash memory 512kb)
+9. On the Air update/upgrade firmware (only for 4mb version), SPIFFS filesystem image (for all version) and individual files on the SPIFFS filesystem
 10. The module can to work as a client of existing Wi-Fi network and as WiFi "access point" - it can be connected to an existing Wi-Fi network and can connect to it from any device.
-11. Initial master/slave mode for multiple controllers.
+11. Master/slave mode for multiple controllers.
 12. Temperature alarm with master/slave synchronisation functionality

 ###What do you need to purchase: